 Because of this, when I got the news of my dad’s illness, I had an idea about the procedures of an operation and the aftereffects.
 The workshop on: ‘Dying with dignity’ conducted by Pallium India also helped me to take a decision to give a peaceful farewell to my father.

 In that workshop, eminent personalities and doctors discussed old age, geriatric treatments, and the futility of prolonging their lives through modern techniques and ventilators.
-They emphasised the need for giving extra care and happiness to the old patients at home rather than admitting them in some private hospitals and leaving them to the mercy of the hospital staff.
+They emphasized the need for giving extra care and happiness to the old patients at home rather than admitting them in some private hospitals and leaving them to the mercy of the hospital staff.

 I knew this was in line with what my father believed.
 When I told him about his illness, he asked me to ignore it.
 He naturally wished to be at home with his family till the end because he always liked to use home remedies and was reluctant to go to hospital for general ailments.